Sponsored by Choose Chicago for IZEA

 Where to Stay in Chicago on a Girls Trip

 We stayed at the Cambria Hotel and Suites (the Magnificent Mile location), and the location was excellent.

 We were a couple of blocks south of the river and only a five-minute walk to Millennium Park.
-It’s also right near a “L” train line.
+It’s also right near public transportation, such as the “L” train line.

 The rooms were comfortable and quiet and the bathroom large and the shower good – priorities.
 Kalyra commented several times how much she liked the hotel.

 We were so busy we didn’t use any of the facilities but they also have fitness center, a bar and a restaurant.

 Final Thoughts on A Girls Trip to Chicago

 Kalyra and I had a lovely weekend together and I am so glad we decided to spend this precious one on one time with our daughters on special getaways.